albertojulian/mada-driver-assistant/README.md

 **Selection of fps (frames per second)**

-The camera works in different resolutions (color up to 1920 x 1080 pixels, depth/infrared up to 1280 x 720) and different camera rates: 6, 15, 30, ... up to 300 fps (depending on the camera resolution).
+The D435i camera may work in different resolutions (color up to 1920 x 1080 pixels, depth/infrared up to 1280 x 720) and different camera rates: 6, 15, 30, ... up to 300 fps (depending on the camera resolution).

 At 30 fps, the available time to process a frame is 33 ms (milliseconds); at 15 fps, it is 66 ms. On the other hand,